- First Tee National Opportunities

 Work at a Golf Course

 ALL local golf courses and country clubs will accept your resume.
+If you are not sure where to apply, just do a google search in your area to see what facilities are nearby!

 If you are interested in applying and would like a recommendation, please contact your coach or email Evan Johnsen.